smartwinnr/site-smartwinnr/site/content/post/10-ramp-up-your-new-hire.md

 featured_image: "/images/10. ramp up your new hire by using pre-boarding activities.png"
 isFeatured: false
 date: '2018-07-24T03:09:32+08:00'
-tags: ["Pre-boarding"]
-relatedWith : ["5 Strategies to Reduce Ramp-up Time for Your New Sales Recruits"]
+tags: ["Ramp-up", "Pre-boarding", "New Hire"] relatedBlogs : ["5 Strategies to Reduce Ramp-up Time for Your New Sales Recruits"]
 ---